grid-line

 Funding: $1.4B (Secondary Market)

 What they do: Airtable is a cloud-powered software company that simplifies the creation and sharing of relational databases.
 The tool combines spreadsheets and databases to help users with project management, task tracking, and marketing automation.
 Users can create multiple workspaces and boards while importing data from other software and tools.
-As of 2021, Airtable is valued at $5.77B.
+Airtable reached $148.4M in revenue and over 300,000 customers in 2023.

 31. CoSchedule